What I’ve spent little time discussing is exactly what some of these errors our irrational mind is prone to making are, and how we can combat them.

 There are three mistakes that I see people make all the time.
-And by “people” I mean not just people I know, but the media, journalists, politicians, celebrities -- everybody.
+And by “people” I mean not just people I know, but the media, journalists, politicians, celebrities—everybody.
 You see them in pop culture constantly.
 And if you’re not informed of them, you may be susceptible to them as well.
-Check it out:
+Check them out:

 Years ago, a group of researchers had people track their sleeping patterns.
 When they slept, how they slept, what they wore as they slept, how well they slept, how long and so on.
 The researchers then wanted to cull all of the data, analyze it and look for any patterns that could potentially help us discover how to sleep better.